GraysonBellamy/pyngb/scripts/README.md

 # Scripts Directory

-This directory contains utility and testing scripts for the PyNetzsch project.
+This directory contains utility and testing scripts for the pyngb project.

 ## Scripts Overview